chengine/catnips/README.md

 The baselines (baseline grid and NeRF-Nav) folders are structured the same way as the CATNIPS folder.
 Execute the `run.py`.

 ### Visualizing the paths
 The outputs of the `run.py` scripts is a json containing a dictionary of paths, represented as waypoints.
 One way is to visualize them in Open3D and load each path as a PointCloud object.
-Another is to use an external visualizer like Blender (https://www.blender.org/).
+Another is to use an external visualizer like [Blender](https://www.blender.org/).
 In `catnips/scripts/viz_statistical_traj.py` is a Blender script (i.e. open the script in the Blender Scripting tab), where it will visualize the path if pointed to where the json is.

 <img src='imgs/blender.png'/>